 4-6 Year Olds

-Children of this age group usually have some understanding of death but may not comprehend its permanence.
-They may even think the pet is asleep or continuing to eat, breathe and play.
-They may also feel that past anger towards their pet, or some perceived bad behavior was responsible for its death.
-Manifestations of grief may include bowel or bladder disturbances as well as a change in play, eating and sleeping habits.
+Manifestations of grief may include bowel or bladder disturbances as well as changes in play, eating and sleeping habits.
 Frequent, brief discussions allow the child to express feelings and concerns.
 Give extra reassurance.
 Drawing pictures and writing stories about their pet may be helpful.
 Include the child in any funeral arrangements.

 7-9 Year Olds